Keeping possessions safe and restoring dignity

 Referrals are simple, with an appointment usually available the same day.

-People can be referred several ways including through a support worker, food bank, prison service, or they can even refer themselves.
+People without accommodation can be referred in several ways including through support workers, food banks, the prison service – and they can even refer themselves.
 On arrival, each item is checked in, photographed and logged.
-People can store two to three bags, and staff provide help with transport when someone moves into new accommodation.
+People can store two to three bags, and staff can, in some cases, even provide help with transport when someone moves into new accommodation after storing with the charity.

 One service user shared: